-You should go into every business venture with at least a 3-5 year time frame in mind.
+You should go into every business venture with a full commitment to put your best foot forward.
 Are you still going to want to be running this business in 3-5 years?
 If you don’t think you’ll be able to maintain your interest for that long, then don’t even bother.

 What you want to avoid is starting over every 6 months.
 If this is happening to you, then you aren’t committed and you are calling it quits without giving your business a chance to grow into something bigger.

 Remember, most of the profits for your business are going to occur after 3-5+ years so make sure that you pick something that you are willing to maintain for at least that long.

 Take Time Out Of The Equation

 In fact once you’ve decided what you want to do, take “time” out of the equation altogether.
 Don’t give yourself ANY artificial constraints on how well you need to perform in a given time frame.

 Instead, make your business a part of your daily or weekly routine.

 Set aside some time, the same time, every day or week to work on your business.

 Just work on it on a regular basis and tell yourself that you are going to maintain this routine FOREVER!